 - The Backend Services Group was responsible for reliable data ingestion and notification delivery (split into co-located teams in SF and Toronto) and developed primarily with Scala and Cassandra.

-- There was only a partial adherence to DevOps: Operations Team went on-call for infrastructure monitoring alerts, other teams on-call for the code they deployed.
+- There was only a partial adherence to DevOps—the Operations team went on-call for infrastructure monitoring alerts, other teams on-call for the code they deployed.

-As Engineering grew from a small handful of people to several, distributed teams in a very short order, the product development process remained rather immature.
+As Engineering grew from a small handful of people to several, distributed teams in very short order, the product development process remained rather immature.
 Despite superficial trappings of agility with stand-ups and sprints, we were essentially using the Waterfall model.
-Leadership defined the projects to work on, the individual engineers to assign to those projects, and the delivery dates to target.
-Predictably, the dates were rarely hit and the project tracking spreadsheets were in a perpetual state of disrepair and, eventually, disuse.
+Leadership defined the projects to work on, assigned the individual engineers to those projects, and set the target delivery dates.
+Predictably, the dates were rarely hit and the project-tracking spreadsheets were in a perpetual state of disrepair and, eventually, disuse.